soyhyoj/soyhyoj.github.io/_posts/2020-1-18-study-plan-ds.md

 tags: [Data Science, Data Analytics]
 ---

-I came across with [Wakana's post](https://elpha.com/posts/11dt7c73/hi-aspiring-data-science-learners-and-career-changers) the other day.
-In this post, she introduced her [tracking record on studying data science](https://www.notion.so/Study-Plan-Progress-for-Data-Science-9afe8bc8478341bbbd1c4a73afc28886) which inspired me a lot that I decided to do the same thing :)
+This morning, I came across with [Wakana's post](https://elpha.com/posts/11dt7c73/hi-aspiring-data-science-learners-and-career-changers), where she shared her [tracking record on studying plan & progress on data science](https://www.notion.so/Study-Plan-Progress-for-Data-Science-9afe8bc8478341bbbd1c4a73afc28886).
+The project inspired me a lot, so I decided to do the same thing - to keep records of what I've been learning :)

+My plan for 2021 is to continue learning mostly from Coursera and [free online materials that I posted previously](https://soyhyoj.github.io/2021/useful-ds-resources/).
+And no more DataCamp!

 <br>
 <br>

-### Learn Foundations
+**Learn Foundations**

 | Course   | Source   | Status  | Date of completion |
 | :------- | :------: | :-----: | :----------------- |